niko-38500/blog-diy-angular/README.md

 symfony serve
 ```
 * and now you just have to open your navigator and go to the localhost url of angular http://localhost:4200

+* please open the website in adaptive mobile view with your navigator because responsive view is not yet available.

+Some update will come soon !